-Estonia defends ban on Russian media at EU event
+Estonia defends Russian media ban at EU event

-Estonia’s EU presidency has reserved the right to ban Russian reporters from its events if it deemed them guilty of “subversive propaganda”.
+Estonia’s EU presidency has reserved the right to ban Russian reporters from its events if it deemed them guilty of “subversive activities”.

 “Estonia reserves the right of not accrediting, or considering as media, such channels (those belonging to the Rossiya Segodnya group) whose editorial offices are not independent, which do not follow good journalistic practice,” it told EUobserver on Tuesday (29 August).